jackdbd/giacomodebidda-content/likes/content-divorced-from-presentation.md

 h: entry
 ---

-I agree that keeping the content we publish online separated from any presentation layer is a good great idea.
+I agree that keeping the content we publish online separated from any presentation layer is a good idea.